 - Vegetable: Blend includes Spirulina, Alfalfa leaf powder, Wheatgrass powder, Barley grass powder, Beetroot powder and juice, Nova Scotia Dulce leaf powder, and Ginger root powder.

 - Fruit: Includes Acerola fruit extract, Apple fiber, Citrus bioflavonoids complex, Raspberry fruit powder and, Bilberry fruit extract.

-- Herbal: includes Green Tea leaf powder, Licorice root extract, Flaxseed powder, Echinacea Purpurea aerial parts powder, Eleuthero root extract, Milk Thistle extract, Suma root powder, Astragalus root extract, Ginkgo leaf extract, Ashwagandha root, and Grape seed extract.
+- Herbal: includes Green Tea leaf powder, Licorice root extract, Flaxseed powder, Echinacea Purpurea aerial parts powder, Eleuthero plant extract, Milk Thistle extract, Suma root powder, Astragalus root extract, Ginkgo plant extract, Ashwagandha root, and Grape seed extract.

 - Probiotics: include L. casei ssp.
 Rhamnosus, B. breve, B. longum, S. thermophilus, L. acidophilus, L. casie, and L. bulgaricus.

 - Enzymes: Amylase, cellulase, protease, lipase, lactase, maltase.

 It Works!
 Greens is a bit different.
 Instead of many blends, there are two major superfood blends- greens and a proprietary blend.

 - Greens blend includes blue-green algae, parsley leaf, barley grass, spinach leaf, alfalfa extract, green tea leaf, watercress, rosemary leaf, plantain leaf, dandelion leaf, and green tea extract.